 Request additional documentation

-For procurement, vendor security review, or audit fieldwork:security@algovoi.co.uk— vendor security questionnaires answered within 5 business days- Information Security Policy v2.0 (1,239 lines, SOC 2 CC1–CC9, DORA Arts 5–11, full risk register, 8 incident runbooks, 9 BCP playbooks, exception register) — fully public at
+For procurement, vendor security review, or audit fieldwork:security@algovoi.co.uk— vendor security questionnaires answered within 5 business days- Information Security Policy v2.0 (1,239 lines, SOC 2 CC1–CC9, DORA Arts 5–11, full risk register, 8 incident runbooks, 9 BCP playbooks, exception register) — available under signed NDA via

-AlgoVoi-Platform-Adapters/compliance/INFORMATION_SECURITY_POLICY.md - Tier B documents (BWRA full text, CDD/EDD full text, RoPA full text, transaction-monitoring rule values, customer risk-scoring matrix full) — public summary in the same repo, full document on signed NDA
+security@algovoi.co.uk - Tier B documents (BWRA full text, CDD/EDD full text, RoPA full text, transaction-monitoring rule values, customer risk-scoring matrix full) — available under signed NDA

 - Latest annual penetration test report — available on signed NDA once first test completes (Q4 2026)